zhanyang01/tp/docs/UserGuide.md

 - `file 1` will open up a folder that is named after the first client currently on the list
 - `file John Doe` will open up the folder that is used to store John Doe's documents

+### Grouping client preferred meeting locations: `groupLocation`

+Groups clients based on their preferred meeting locations

+Format: `groupLocation` west/north/south/east/central

+Examples:

+- `groupLocation west` will group all clients that prefer to meet in the west region and returns a list of clients that prefer to meet in the west region
 ---

 ## FAQ